shbang91/Scorpio/README.md

   GAZEBO_PACKAGE_PATH is better/necessary.
 If you're following these instructions and find that one works and the other doesn't, please update the README or let me know

+TODO: You do need the model meshes that are currently located in the ros_kortex package
+	because the URDF points to that currently, for the immediate future please clone the entire ros_kortex repo, I will work on transferring the meshes here and eliminating the need for that ASAP

 ## Models

 All modified models utilized within the various worlds are under the models